zvada/technology/docs/documentation/publish-osg-pages.md

 After you've prepared your repository for the transition, disable Travis CI by removing related files from it.
 Perform the following actions from the command-line:

-1. Clone the repository that is still using Travis CI:
+1. Create a fresh clone of the repository that is still using Travis CI:

         :::console
         git clone https://github.com/opensciencegrid/<GIT REPOSITORY>

+    !!! important
+        For the rest of the steps in this documentation to work, you should create a new clone of the repository using the above command, even if you already have an existing copy!

 1.  `cd` into the directory containing the repository (should be the same as `<GIT REPOSITORY>` by default)